abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 Recall that JavaScript object keys must always be a string (or Symbol), able to be coerced to a string, or an empty string.

 So, Symbols are pretty weird.
-They're a primitive type; you can't call "new Symbol."
+They're a primitive type; you can't call "new Symbol", because the `new` keyword is for Objects.

-They're used to identify individual objects, because every time you call a `Symbol()`, you create a new unique Symbol, with its own `memory reference.`
+Every time you call `Symbol()`, you create a new unique Symbol, with its own `memory reference.`

 Use cases:
 - Totally unique object keys (don't appear in iterations*; a "hidden layer" in objects) ... avoid name collisions, use globals without fear
 - Metadata in objects
 - Add hooks to objects
 - Enums (since values always different)
-- Access private properties
 - Privacy (see [Information Hiding post](http://blog.amandafalke.com/tutorials/2018/02/23/information-hiding-weakmaps-weaksets.html))
-- Symbols don't appear in interations because they're not enumerable, like WeakMaps/WeakSets ([see my previous post on that.]((http://blog.amandafalke.com/tutorials/2018/02/23/information-hiding-weakmaps-weaksets.html)))

 ```
 let q = Symbol()